trustoverip/concepts-and-terminology-wg/toipterm/spec.md

           runs, a publication tool like MkDocs or SpecUp can use the exported data to publish a polished artifact. tt render <path> <render def> -- Invoke a rendering tool like MkDocs, using the exported data in <path> as input.
-This is simply a convenience function; rendering tools could be invoked directly, but this command allows users of TT to accomplish the full workflow without learning the idiosyncrasies of those tools.
+This is partly a convenience function; rendering tools could be invoked directly.
+However, this command allows users of TT to accomplish the full workflow without learning the idiosyncrasies of each specialized rendering tool.
+It uses <render def> to facilitate different rendering goals, sorting, filtering, and grouping the exported data in a way that the render tool expects (e.g., viewing the exported data as a glossary stream in some cases, or as a spec stream in others).
+This makes the exported data and metadata as friendly as possible to the type of rendering that's intended.
 ```